-Resistance to tetracycline was noted in this study, an observation that was similar to the findings in a comparable series from Dakar,16 and Ethiopia.30 These relatively cheaper antimicrobials, which were used without prescriptions for treatment of many ailments (including diarrhoea and sore throat), would have been easily abused with the consequent development of resistance.26
+Resistance to tetracycline was noted in this study, an observation that was similar to the findings in a comparable series from Dakar, 16 and Ethiopia.
+30 This relatively cheap antimicrobial, which was used without prescriptions for treatment of many ailments (including diarrhoea and sore throat), would have been easily abused with the consequent development of resistance.
+26